middleman/middlemanapp.com/source/localizable/basics/development-cycle.html.markdown

 ### Unadorned `middleman` command

-Running `middleman` without any commands is the same as starting a server.
+Running `middleman` without any commands is the same as running `middleman server`.

 ```bash
 $ bundle exec middleman
 ```

-This will do exactly the same thing as `middleman server`.

 ## LiveReload

 Middleman has an extension that will automatically refresh your browser whenever you edit files in your site.
-First make sure that you have `middleman-livereload` in your Gemfile.
-Then simply open your `config.rb` and add
+First make sure that you have `middleman-livereload` in your `Gemfile`.
+Then simply open your `config.rb` and
+add:

 ```ruby
 activate :livereload